|

 one of the most important pedagogues of the previous Century.
 Among his students were Jascha Heifetz, Mischa

-move with the player.
-Unlike a pad, the HappYnex won’t interfere with the full sound of your instrument.
-While the
+must be free to move with the player and its full sound must be preserved.
+Unlike a pad, the HappYnex won’t interfere with the full

-expense of long term injury if the shoulder rest is used in a manner that limits the freedom of the instrument.
+shoulder rest is used in a manner that limits the freedom of the instrument.
+The HappYnex Violin/Viola

-With or without a shoulder rest.
-The use of HappYnex maintains the best of our traditions
+a shoulder rest.
+The use of HappYnex maintains the best of our traditions and it promotes healthy

 |